Local pros answer questions on everything from home design to how to save money on your energy bill.

 If you’re looking to invest more in your bathroom remodel, opt for heated floors, Amanda says.
 “Heated floors will give your space a feeling of luxury and ultimate comfort.”
 You could also opt for glass shower doors to create an elegant yet modern look in any bathroom too.

 Of course there are plenty of things that you can do to your bathroom, it just depends on what your end goal is?
 What do you want your bathroom to look like?
 Do you just need some new different coloured towels, or would a completely new bathroom need to be in order?
-Perhaps you need to start from scratch and jus rip up all those tiles that are already in place.
+Perhaps you need to start from scratch and just rip up all those tiles that are already in place.
+Just remember to plan for unexpected obstacles.
+One of the most common issues that homeowners find when renovating is that they have Rising Damp and that can throw a spanner in the works if the budget hasn’t been prepared for such things.

 If this is the case, then make sure to get a specialist in, such as DustRam Broward County, this is the safer and better option.
+You also need to make sure that you have the right plumbers and electricians on your team in order to increase the safety and success of your business.
+You could use trusted electricians in Red Deer or in other places, in order to make the best home improvements.
 You don’t want to make a mistake and ruin your bathroom by doing the wrong thing.
 Unless of course, you are an expert bathroom remodeller, it’s always a good idea to get the experts in!

 How can I freshen my walls without painting the whole interior of my house?